Massoud Rajavi

-Massoud Rajavi (مسعود رجوی, born 18 August 1948 – disappeared 13 March 2003) is an Iranian politician and revolutionary who became the leader of the People's Mojahedin Organization of Iran (MEK) in 1979.
-After leaving Iran in 1981, he resided in France and Iraq.
+Massoud Rajavi (Note: مسعود رجوی) (born 18 August 1948 – disappeared c.
+13 March 2003) is an Iranian politician and revolutionary who became the leader of the People's Mojahedin Organization of Iran (MEK) in 1979 and the head of the National Council of Resistance of Iran (NCRI) in 1981.
 He disappeared shortly before the 2003 invasion of Iraq, leaving his wife and co-leader Maryam Rajavi as the public face of the MEK.

-Biography
+Early life and education

 Rajavi joined the MEK when he was 20 and a law student at the University of Tehran.
 He graduated with a degree in political law.
 Rajavi and the MEK actively opposed the Shah of Iran and participated in the 1979 Iranian Revolution.

+Early political career (1970–1979)

-During the Pahlavi regime, Rajavi was arrested by SAVAK and sentenced to death.
+During the Pahlavi era, Rajavi was arrested by SAVAK and sentenced to death.
 Due to efforts by his brother, Kazem Rajavi, and various Swiss lawyers and professors, his sentence was reduced to life imprisonment.
 He was released from prison during the Iranian Revolution in 1979.
 After the revolution, Rajavi assumed leadership of the People's Mujahedin of Iran.

+Leader of the MEK (1979–present)

 When Iran's first presidential election took place in 1980, Rajavi was endorsed by the People's Fedai, the National Democratic Front, the Democratic Party of Kurdistan, Komala and the League of Iranian Socialists.
 As the MEK had become the main secular opposition to the Islamic Republic, Ayatollah Khomeini barred Rajavi from the elections declaring that "those who did not endorse the Constitution of the Islamic Republic of Iran could not be trusted to abide by that constitution".
 The MEK had boycotted the constitution by arguing it lacked proper councils, equal rights, nationalized assets, and a classless society.

 In 1981, when Ayatollah Khomeini dismissed President Abolhassan Banisadr and a new wave of arrests and executions started in the country, Rajavi and Banisadr fled to Paris from Tehran's airbase.
 Massoud Rajavi and Banisadr formed the National Council of Resistance of Iran (NCRI) "with the intent to replace the Khomeini regime with the 'Democratic Islamic Republic.'"
 As a form of agreement with the Islamic republic, in 1986 France's Prime Minister Jacques Chirac evicted the MEK out of France.
 Rajavi and approximately five to ten thousand MEK members were received by the Iraqi government.
-After moving to Iraq, Rajavi set up a base on the Iranian border.
+After moving to Iraq, Rajavi set up a base on the Iranian border known as Camp Ashraf.

+Disappearance and legal issues

 Shortly before the Iraq War, Massoud Rajavi disappeared.
 His whereabouts remain unknown.
 In his absence, Maryam Rajavi has assumed his responsibilities as leader of the MEK.
 According to members of the NCRI, Massoud Rajavi is still alive and in hiding due to being a "prime target" of the Islamic Republic of Iran, while other sources have said that he is presumed dead.